con/opfvta-reexecution/.paper/notes/narrative.md

 ### Yoda

-Datalad allows arbitrary nesting of datasets, which allows a more modular approach.
+DataLad allows arbitrary nesting of datasets, which allows a more modular approach.
 Following "Yoda principles" we can separate all of the independent components, while keeping all code, data, documentation, and results in a single top-level repository, and all can be retrieved in a